hlacontainers/pitch-crc/README.md

 pitch-crc:<version> [-i] [-l <license key>]
 ````

-`-l` : run license activator with the given key.

 `-i` : Set interactive mode.
 This option should be used in combination with the docker option `-i` in order to use the container TTY.
 Default is non-interactive.

+`-l` : Run license activator with the given key and exit.

 Ports: